KxSystems/docs/docs/wp/intraday-writedown/index.md

-With data volumes in the financial-services sector continuing to grow at exponential rates, kdb+ is the data-storage technology of choice for many financial institutions due to its efficiency in storing and retrieving large volumes of data.
-Kdb+ is uniquely equipped to deal with these growing data volumes as it is extremely scalable and can deal with increasing data volumes with ease.
+With data volumes in the financial-services sector continuing to grow at exponential rates, kdb+ is the data-storage technology of choice for many financial institutions due to its efficiency in storing and retrieving large volumes of data. kdb+ is uniquely equipped to deal with these growing data volumes as it is extremely scalable and can deal with increasing data volumes with ease.
 As volumes grow the amount of data that can be kept in memory will eventually be limited by the RAM available on the server.
 There exist two types of solution to this problem.

 The easiest and most obvious is the hardware solution which would involve increasing the RAM available or to scale across multiple machines, splitting the data up across servers by region, table or symbol.
 However, some existing users who are experiencing large data growth may be prevented from using this solution because of operational restrictions or hardware limitations.